Fly-tipping

 How to report fly-tipping

-You can report fly-tipping to the council using the Love Clean Reading app or our report a street problem form.
+You can report fly-tipping to the council using the Love Clean Reading app.

 What to include in your report